 Bank of America Better Money Habits Research Finds That, Despite Barriers, 80% of Gen Z Are Taking Positive Steps Toward Achieving Their Financial Goals

 Gen Z is emerging from the pandemic with a greater focus on saving, financial independence, gathering life experiences, and seeking financial education many were without access to in their schools and communities growing up.
-This is according to new research published today by Bank of America’s Better Money Habits exploring what this generation (ages 18 to 24) view as their greatest financial barriers, and how they are taking charge of their financial lives.
+This is according to new research (PDF) published today by Bank of America’s Better Money Habits exploring what this generation (ages 18 to 24) view as their greatest financial barriers, and how they are taking charge of their financial lives.

 “As Gen Z gets started financially and professionally, we see a great deal of motivation and positive steps toward building a solid financial foundation,” said Christine Channels, Head of Community Banking and Client Protection at Bank of America.
 “At the same time, an unmistakable need for more financial education persists among this generation.
 Through our Better Money Habits platform, we’re committed to connecting these young adults to a wide range of resources and guidance to help them develop financial know-how, and navigate barriers to achieving their goals.”